Signed in as:

 Buckhead students will be forced into Fulton County's Public Schools.

-Since they will no longer be residents of the City of Atlanta, Atlanta Public Schools will not have the legal authority to educate "Buckhead City's" students.
-Those who were drawn into the arbitrary boundaries of the new city would by default, become students of Fulton County Public Schools.
+So, if the City of Buckhead City were to happen and the affected families are no longer residents of the City of Atlanta, Atlanta Public Schools will not have the legal authority to educate them.
+Those who were drawn into the arbitrary boundaries of the new city would by default, become students of Fulton County Public Schools, the entity with the legal authority to educate.

 What Does "Legal Authority to Educate" mean?